Learn how much you’ll owe each month on a new car loan.

 - Enter the interest rate you expect to pay on a car loan under Interest rate.
 If your car loan comes with fees, enter the annual percentage rate (APR) instead.
 If you’re unsure, you can quickly calculate your APR using the steps below.

 - Hit Calculate.

-In addition to your monthly payment, this calculator shows you how much you’d pay on your loan’s principle and in total interest.
-The principle is the amount that you borrowed and should be equal to your loan amount.
-Total interest is the amount that you would pay on top of the principle — the cost of your loan.
+In addition to your monthly payment, this calculator shows you how much you’d pay on your loan’s principal and total interest.
+The principal is the amount that you borrowed and should be equal to your loan amount.
+Total interest is the amount that you would pay on top of the principal — the cost of your loan.